Harry45/emuflow/README.md

 where `nmcmc` is the number of samples we want per walker.
 We are using `emcee` internally.
 Hence, it will generate a total of $N_{mcmc}\times 10$ samples (10 because we have $D=5$, that is, 5 dimensions, and by default at least 2D walkers are required by `emcee`).

+`mcmc_fname` is the name of the MCMC file for the joint posterior.

 The results are stored in the `output/` folder (dated and timed).
 After analysing the chain, if we are happy with it, it is better to then move it to the `mcmcsamples/` folder found in the parent directory.

 *Multi-run Sampling*